2013 Vuelta a España

 The 2013 Vuelta a España was the 68th edition of the race.
-Chris Horner won the 2013 Vuelta at the age of 41 on 15 September 2013, becoming the oldest ever Grand Tour winner.
+Chris Horner won the 2013 Vuelta at the age of 41, becoming the oldest ever Grand Tour winner.

 Horner beat his nearest challenger, Italian Vincenzo Nibali, by finishing ahead of him in each of the final three mountainous stages before the final stage into Madrid.

 This Vuelta started in Galicia on August 24, 2013.
 The race spent 5 days in Galicia, then continued anticlockwise touring Spain through Castile and León, Extremadura, Andalusia, Aragon, Catalonia, La Rioja, Cantabria, and Asturias, before returning to Madrid for the finish on September 15.
 The Vuelta included excursions into two neighboring countries, Andorra and France.
 The top three stage winners received the following bonuses in the general classification: 10 seconds for winners of the stages, six seconds for runners-up, and four seconds for those in third place.

 Teams

 The 19 UCI World Tour teams were automatically entitled to start the race; three wildcard teams were also invited.